Port of Las Palmas: Freight

 The port has an annual traffic of more than 4,500 weighing stations, and handles 400,000 tonnes of frozen fish per year.
 The port provides 175,000 cubic meters of cold storage facilities, and storage areas for special refrigerated containers and preparation rooms for frozen products.
 These facilities have a variety of refrigeration which can carry out all activities necessary for postprocessing of fish, from refrigeration and storage of the product at low temperatures for subsequent distribution, to manufacture and supply of industrial ice.
 The port's facilities include a border inspection post (BIP) approved by the European Union, which is responsible for inspecting all types of imports from third countries or exports to countries outside the European Economic Area.

 Ferries

-A weekly ferry route operates from Las Palmas to Cadiz on the Spanish mainland.
+A weekly ferry route operates from Las Palmas to Cádiz on the Spanish mainland.
 The crossing, operated by Trasmediterránea, takes around 40 hours.